All major tax inventives and subsidies you need to be aware of when starting a business in France.

 • Operational expenses,

-• The costs of subcontracted research entrusted to public research entities, to scientific experts and private structures approved by the Ministry of Industry.
+• The costs of subcontracted research entrusted to public research entities, scientific experts and private structures approved by the Ministry of Industry.

 The innovation tax credit and staff expenses